REFFIND/Ruby-TangoCard/README.md

 1. A simple wrapper for the Tango Card RaaS API, consisting of two classes: `Tangocard::Raas` and `Tangocard::Response`.
 2. Models for each of the Tango Card objects: `Tangocard::Account`, `Tangocard::Brand`, `Tangocard::Reward`, `Tangocard::Order` and `Tangocard::ExchangeRate`.
 These provide a greater level of abstraction and ease of use.

-## Notes and Credits

-This project is developed and maintained by Smartly, Inc. - makers of http://bonus.ly.

-This project uses the MIT-LICENSE.